 About our Emergency First Aid at Work course

-The 1-day emergency first aid at work course is for a business that has determined they work in a low risk environment.
-This course is a cost-effective solution for companies that need basic support for their workforce.
+The 1-day Emergency First Aid at work course is for a business that has determined they work in a low risk environment.
+This course is a cost-effective solution for companies that need basic support for their workforce should an emergency situation occur.

-An individual who has successfully completed this training will be able to provide urgent support and prevent a situation from worsening while trained medical professionals make their way to the scene.
+An individual who has successfully completed this training course will be able to be the appointed person for a business who can provide urgent support and prevent a situation from worsening while trained medical professionals make their way to the scene.

 Submit your email here for a personalised training quote